Cut Charts

 In this section, we walk through our 'Cut Charts' feature.
 This feature allows you to determine the proper shoot-for range for angled shots.
 These cut charts are printable for in-the-field use.

-Why do I need a cut chart?
+Why do I Need a Cut Chart?

 My rangefinder has angle compensation, right?
 Why do I need a cut chart?